 Hindsight is 20/20.
-As I sat there hungrily devouring one of these BBQ Bean Sliders, beans were falling out of the bun nonstop and BBQ sauce was getting all over my hands and face.
+As I sat there hungrily devouring one of these BBQ Bean Sliders, beans were falling out of the bun and BBQ sauce was getting all over my hands and face.
 That’s when it hit me—this would have been much better as a wrap sandwich.
-Stuff the beans and slaw into a tortilla where it will be wrapped tightly for clean delivery into your mouth.
-Either way, this probably isn’t a good thing to cook for a first date.
+But then again, sometimes the messier the food the better.
+Either way, these BBQ Bean Sliders probably aren’t a good thing to cook for a first date.
 Or maybe even the second or third date.

-If you’re a vegetarian, be sure to check the label of your favorite BBQ sauce, because you never know if they might have added some worcestershire sauce in there.
-If you’re not concerned about vegetarianism, adding worcestershire sauce to your beans will give an extra umami oomph.
+If you’re a vegetarian, be sure to check the label of your favorite BBQ sauce, because you never know if they might have added some Worcestershire sauce in there.
+And if you’re not a fan of the high sugar store-bought BBQ sauces, definitely give my Homemade BBQ Sauce a try.
+My version does contain Worcestershire sauce, but there are some vegetarian Worcestershire sauces on the market (like Annie’s brand) if you want to keep it vegetarian.

 BBQ Bean Sliders